-Insert the switches into the circuit board at locations S1 and S2.
-Since the pin spacing is rectangular, they'll only fit in two orientations.
+Insert the switches into the circuit board at locations S1, S2, and S3.
+Since the pins on each switch are in a rectangular arrangement, the switches will only fit in two orientations.
 Either orientation is fine.
-The switches snap into the board, so you'll need to push them firmly into the board.
+The switches snap into the board.
+Once you line up the pins with the holes, press them firmly into the board.